The Liquidity Risk Premium in Corporate Credit

 Mr. Jenkins earned a Bachelor of Commerce degree from Queen’s University.
 He served on the boards of Wilton Re, Teine Energy, Antares Capital and Merchant Capital Solutions.

 Jason Thomas is a Managing Director and Director of Research at The Carlyle Group, focusing on economic and statistical analysis of the Carlyle portfolio, asset prices, and broader trends in the global economy.
-He is based in Washington, D.C.
+Mr. Thomas is based in Washington, D.C.

 Mr. Thomas serves as the economic adviser to the firm’s corporate private equity and real estate investment committees.
-His research helps to identify new investment opportunities, advance strategic initiatives and corporate development, and support Carlyle investors.
+Mr. Thomas’ research helps to identify new investment opportunities, advance strategic initiatives and corporate development, and support Carlyle investors.

 - 1. Fisher, J. et al. (2003), “Controlling for the Impact of Variable Liquidity in Commercial Real Estate Price Indices, Real Estate Economics; Dimson, E. and Hanke, B. (2004), “The Expected Illiquidity Premium: Evidence from Equity Index-Linked Bonds,” Review of Finance; Dick-Nielsen, J. et al. (2012), Corporate bond liquidity before and after the onset of the subprime crisis,” Journal of Financial Economics.